Images

 Apartment Barn Kits For Family & Financial Gain

-The way Americans view their living spaces has been upended with the recent explosion of the shared economy.
+The way Americans view their living spaces has been upended by the recent explosion of the shared economy.
 This trend–exacerbated by the fact that nearly 30% of American adults ages 18-34 stay with their parents–has given rise to an entirely new definition of a roommate.
 Formerly dormant bedrooms and living spaces can be transformed into lucrative endeavors, for those bold enough to forego privacy for profit.
 New, hybrid buildings are constructed every day to reflect patterns of flexible, small-scale living.

 Click here to watch our Apartment Barns Reel on our YouTube page!